 When it comes to successfully exporting security policies from SRX, IP Fabric gives you plenty of options.

 The very easy one is to export the configuration between security zones to a text file and upload and send them to a customer.
-But it could be time-consuming and for non-Juniper technicians or managers.
+But it could be time-consuming for non-Juniper technicians or managers.
 Also, for some people, it may be difficult to comprehend all the information in the configuration file.

 Another option may be buying Junos Space software with the Security Director plugin.
 Or we could develop any customized script using Junos PyEZ library and export policies to multiple file formats.
 Both have their downsides.

-As a DC service provider, we have implemented a robust firewall cluster that currently supports more than 2000 clients.
+"As a DC service provider, we have implemented a robust firewall cluster that currently supports more than 2000 clients.
 These clients request the security reports on a daily basis.
 The reports have to include the most current security policies configuration as well.

 As a result of using the IP Fabric platform, we can create and export a comprehensive report anytime.
-Typically, fulfilling this request would take all day, but with IP Fabric, this entire process takes mere seconds to finish.
+Typically, fulfilling this request would take all day, but with IP Fabric, this entire process takes mere seconds to finish."

 In a multivendor environment, enforcing an authentication means verifying that everything is what it claims to be.
 The purpose of an 802.1x verification is to help you accept or reject users requesting full-access to a network that uses 802.1X protocol.